When did the Association of Mature American Citizens form?

 One of the biggest differences between AMAC and other senior-focused organizations is our approach to advocacy.
 AMAC is a member-driven organization, and this simply means that the issues to which we direct our attention are chosen and prioritized on the basis of direct input from our members.
-This approach results in an advocacy agenda that is personalized to the people we represent…one that ensures that legislators on Capitol Hill hear the true concerns of AMAC membership.
+This approach results in an advocacy agenda that is directly responsive to AMAC members’ priorities and concerns… one that ensures that legislators on Capitol Hill and leaders in the Administration hear us.
 There is no filtering, no application of corporate influence, and no board-directed posturing in the setting of our priorities.

-AMAC has a full-time presence in Washington, DC and as our membership grows, so does our influence.
-Numerous Congressional and Senatorial offices have solicited AMAC’s input and support on issues ranging from tax reform to Social Security and health care.
-We take our initiatives directly to the representatives involved, and we do not hesitate to take the lead in advancing platforms for legislative action.
-An example of this approach is our work on a proposal to ensure the long-term viability of Social Security.
+AMAC has a full-time presence in Washington, DC and as our membership grows, so does our impact on the issues.
+Numerous congressional offices have solicited AMAC’s input and support on issues ranging from healthcare to tax reform to Social Security.
+We go directly to them – the Members of Congress and their staffs — and we do not hesitate to take the lead in advancing platforms for legislative action.
+Examples of this approach is our work on a proposal to ensure the long-term viability of Social Security without increasing taxes and to restore the strength and vitality of our nation’s market-based healthcare system.
 Our time on Capitol Hill has resulted in solid relationships with legislators, giving AMAC and its members a viable presence in the debate on issues that matter to mature Americans.